graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 ## Data Retrieval Pricing
 Pricing in the data retrieval market is set according to the bandwidth and compute required to process a request.

 Compute is priced in `ETH/gas` where the `gas` required for a request is determined by the specific read operation and parameters.
-See [Read Interface](https://github.com/graphprotocol/research/tree/zerim/v1-spec-overview/specs/graph-protocol-v1/read-interface).
+See [Read Interface](../read-interface).

 Bandwidth is priced in `ETH/bytes` where `bytes` refers to the size of the `data` portion of the response, measured in bytes.

 Indexing Nodes respond with their compute and bandwidth costs on request.
-See [Query Processing](https://github.com/graphprotocol/research/tree/zerim/v1-spec-overview/specs/graph-protocol-v1/query-processing).
+See [Query Processing](../query-processing).

 ## Verification

-### Fisherman
+### Fisherman Service
-A Fisherman is an economic agent who verifies read responses in exchange for a reward in cases where they detect that an Indexing Node has attested to an incorrect response, and the Fisherman successfully disputes the response on-chain.
+A Fisherman Service is an economic agent who verifies read responses in exchange for a reward in cases where they detect that an Indexing Node has attested to an incorrect response, and the Fisherman successfully disputes the response on-chain.

 ### Dispute Resolution
 Dispute resolution is handled through an on-chain dispute resolution process.
-In future versions of the protocol, this may involve programmatically verifying proofs or using a Truebit-style verification game, but in the V1 specification, the outcome of a dispute will be decided by a centralized arbitrator interacting with the on-chain dispute resolution process.
+In future versions of the protocol, this may involve programmatically verifying proofs or using a Truebit-style verification game, but in the v1 specification, the outcome of a dispute will be decided by a centralized arbitrator interacting with the on-chain dispute resolution process.

 To dispute a response, a Fisherman must submit the attestation of the response they are disputing as well as a deposit equal to that of the Indexing Node who produced the response.